Skip to main content

 2020+

-Resilience, COVID response, and renewal
+COVID response and renewal

-AWSAR supports communities through COVID-19 relief β€” food distribution, health support, and rehabilitation.
-The Model Village initiative launches, and programmes deepen in Dankaur, Gautam Budh Nagar, UP.
+AWSAR delivers food distribution, health support, and COVID-19 awareness in slums and rural communities.
+Model Village initiative launches in Dankaur, Gautam Budh Nagar, UP.

 Governance